polfeliu/cantata/README.md

 ```

 ## Usage
-To generate the files you can either edit the last part of main.py (that right now generates the test) or create a new python file and import the module from it.
+Generating files from database is pretty simple, just create a python file.
+This must import the module, load the database, process it, and generates .c and .h files according to the choosen options.
-When creating the can object you will choose the prefix that all the objects will have.
-All the prefixes in this readme are "CAN1".
+When creating the _cantata_ object a prefix must be passed, that will give the starting name of all objects in files (messages, signals, value tables...).
+All the prefixes in this readme are CAN1 for simplicity purposes.
+This important for ECU's that are connected to multiple buses, specially if objects in the database share names.

 ```python
 from cantata import cantata
 can = cantata("CAN1") # create the object setting the prefix that will be used in all objects.